Have you recently been interviewing for a new position? This article will address 13 powerful, can’t-miss signs you got the job during the interview.

 You know the interview is going well when the hiring manager introduces you to other managers and workers of other departments throughout the company.
 If there was no interest in you, there would be no need for these extraneous introductions.

-4. You’re Escorted Throughout the Company
+4. You’re Escorted Throughout the Company – Another One of the Solid Signs You’ll Get the Job

 Oftentimes when you are interviewing, all you really get to see is the inside of a conference room.
 Different interviewers are scheduled to come in and talk to you at various time slots.
+I’ve been on both sides, as interviewer and interviewee.

-Well, if for some reason the hiring manager escorts you throughout the company showing you the cafeteria and the locations of various departments, that’s one of the signs you got the job.
+Well, if for some reason the hiring manager escorts you throughout the company showing you the cafeteria and the locations of various departments, that’s one of the interview signs you got the job.
 No hiring manager is going to waste his time showing off the company to a candidate that isn’t going to be hired.

-5. You Meet with Upper-Level Management
+5. You Meet with Upper-Level Management – One of the Key Clues You Got the Job

 If you have gone through interviewing with a number of future coworkers and then you are escorted to the office of a member of upper-level management, this bodes well for you and your prospects of future employment with the company.